Indian Institute of Management Visakhapatnam: Academics

-In 2019, IIM Visakhapatnam launched an executive programme one-of-its-kind, Post Graduate Program in Digital Governance and Management (PGP-DGM), leading to the award of MBA degree.
-This Programme is launched under the aegis of the National e-Governance Division (NeGD), Ministry of Electronics and Information Technology (MeitY), Govt. of India (GOI).
+In 2019, IIM Visakhapatnam launched an executive programme one-of-its-kind, Post Graduate Program in Digital Governance and Management, leading to the award of MBA degree.
+This programme is under the aegis of the National e-Governance Division, Ministry of Electronics and Information Technology.

+In 2021, the Institute was one of the 9 IIMs selected to deliver the Mahatma Gandhi National Fellowship program under the SANKALP Scheme of the Ministry of Skill Development and Entrepreneurship to train fellows in Public Policy and Management to work with District Administration In 2024, IIM Visakhapatnam launched the Post Graduate Program in Management for CFTIs / INIs, a collaborative initiative with Centrally Funded Technical Institutions and Institutes of National Importance to integrate Management education in the final year of studies at the institutions and give a pathway to earning an MBA after 2 years of study.

+Rankings

+IIM Visakhapatnam was ranked 26 by the National Institutional Ranking Framework (NIRF) management ranking in 2024.
+IIM Visakhapatnam comes under top 15 IIMs, heading among the new generation IIMs.

 Campus and location

 IIM Visakhapatnam is initially functioning out of the campus of Andhra University, while the permanent campus would come up at Gambhiram on the outskirts of city.
 In the temporary campus the classrooms are designed as per the Harvard Business School model, as the teaching methodology is case study based.
 "This semicircle gallery model helps better interaction between the teacher and the students", as per Sourav Mukherji, Dean- Programmes (IIM-B).
 The land acquisition for the permanent campus is almost complete.

 The foundation stone for the new campus was laid by Union Human Resource Development Minister, Smriti Irani on 17 January 2015.
 The campus is slated to come up on a 240-acre area.

-The institute is headed by Director, Prof Chandrasekhar Mylavarapu, an IIT Bombay, Delhi Alumnus and ex-Director of ASCI, Hyderabad.
+The institute is headed by Director, Prof. Chandrasekhar Mylavarapu, an IIT Bombay, IIT Delhi Alumnus and ex-Director of ASCI, Hyderabad.